-Demand Response programs enable customers to voluntarily participate in programs that curtail their energy usage during periods of peak demand, high generation cost or as a contingent resource when there are delivery constraints in the grid.
+Demand Response programs enable customers to voluntarily participate in programs that curtail their energy use when demand peaks, generation cost are high, or as a contingent resource when there are delivery constraints in the grid.
 Appliances (such as air conditioners and hot water heaters) can be controlled to cycle on and off, balancing the energy system while minimally impacting customer comfort.
 We would offer financial incentives to customers to participate in these voluntary curtailments, providing another way to help decrease their electricity bills.

-As an example Oklahoma Gas and Electric (OG&E), through its SmartHours Dynamic Pricing program, aims to reduce peak demand to avoid building two new 165 megawatt peaking generation plants.
+As an example, Oklahoma Gas and Electric (OG&E), through its SmartHours Dynamic Pricing program, aims to reduce peak demand to avoid building two 165 megawatt peaking generation plants.
 As of May 2014, OG&E had enrolled 91,000 customers in the program—more than 10% of its customer base—with the goal of increasing that number to 120,000 participants.
 The program resulted in an average annual savings of $139 per customer in 2013 while having the capability to reduce peak demand by 123 megawatts.
 These results were achieved despite the fact that average residential electricity rates for OG&E (excluding SmartHours) are less than 30% of those in Hawai‘i.

-We will calculate the potential savings through use of Demand Response by reducing peak demand, deferring capacity and reducing operational costs to determine the cost to benefit and value of Demand Response before implementing smart grid.
-We anticipate realizing this benefit for those systems that have high-cost peaking generation or the need for additional capacity.
+Before implementing our smart grid platform, we will calculate the potential savings gained from reducing peak demand, deferring capacity, and reducing operational costs to determine the cost to benefit and value of Demand Response.
+We anticipate realizing these reduced costs and system benefits for those distribution circuits that have high-cost peaking generation or the need for additional capacity.

 Integrated Distributed Generation

-The total percent of energy from renewable sources across the consolidated Hawaiian Electric Companies systems was 13.9% in 2012 and 18.2% in 2013.
-Customer-sited rooftop solar connected to distribution circuits contributed significantly to these totals, and was the major reason for renewable energy growth from 2012 to 2013.
+The total percent of energy from renewable sources across the consolidated Hawaiian Electric Companies systems was 13.9% in 2012, 18.2% in 2013, and is projected to be approximately 25% by the end of 2015.
+Customer-sited rooftop solar connected to distribution circuits contributed significantly to these totals, and was the major reason for renewable energy growth in the past few years.
 We expect the growth in distributed generation to continue as more customers install rooftop solar, including systems producing substantially more energy than customers consume during the daytime hours.

 Hawai‘i has the one of the nation’s most aggressive programs for increasing renewable resources.
 Our Renewable Portfolio Standards (RPS) requires 40% of total energy needs to be met by renewable resources by 2030.
 Based on the current pace of rooftop solar installations combined with proposed utility-scale renewable energy projects, we expect that target to be met on time.